 The Best Thing That Can Happen to Your Lawn

 Design features out of the way, let’s take a closer look at the specifications of this device.
 When it comes to actual lawn mowing, the high-quality blades of the device can accurately trim the grass from 50 to 20 mm, depending on the mode you have picked.
 Speaking of control functions, the unit can be controlled either via a mobile application or using simple voice commands.
-Alternatively, if you need to turn the unit fast you can do so by pressing the big red STOP button located on top of the grass cutter’s housing.
+Alternatively, if you need to turn the unit off quickly you can do so by pressing the big red STOP button located on top of the grass cutter’s housing.

 In addition to an already great package of features, the lawn mower also features 150 metres of special wire that will help you in setting the borders for the unit to operate within.
 The total coverage area, on the other hand, is 300 square metres, which should suffice most lawn layouts out there.
 Nevertheless, if you find these numbers rather unimpressive there are also two other models from WORX optionally available that can cover 700 and 1500 square metre areas, respectively.